martinig/dragon-kill-points/README.md

 Through Dragon Kill Points, researchers can reduce conflicts, create more inclusive authorship practices, and acknowledge the true value of middle authorship positions.

-**This system offers a flexible, scalable approach to managing authorship across various contexts, providing a solution to the complex challenges of collaboration.**
+**This system offers a flexible and scalable approach to managing authorship across various contexts, providing a solution to the complex challenges of collaboration.**

 ## 🖋️ Citation
 Please cite this paper as follows: